 Slice the Parmesan cheese off the Parmesan rind and just cook the rind.
 Cooking the rind with a little bit of cheese on it led to a cheesy, sticky mess.

-Serve with a big ol' salad (like the California Pizza Kitchen Chopped Salad)
+Serve with a big ol' salad (like the California Pizza Kitchen Chopped Salad) instead of a grilled ham and cheese sandwich.

 No comments: